 Anti-Doping requirements

-The IPC Anti-Doping Code (located on the IPC website at) applies to all IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
+The IPC Anti-Doping Code (located on the IPC website) applies to all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

-World Para Swimming Approved Competitions must be conducted in accordance with the anti-doping rules of the relevant governing body and the WADC International Standards.
-Random in-competition anti-doping testing (urine only or urine and blood) is also recommended at such Competitions but mandatory for world record performances at the Competition to be recognised by World Para Swimming.
+World Para-Swimming Approved Competitions must be conducted in accordance with the Anti-Doping rules of the relevant governing body and the WADC International Standards.
+In order for a World Record to be recognised by World Para Swimming (see Rule 10.18), doping control conducted in accordance with the WADA International Standard for Testing and Investigations must be conducted at the competition that the record is set, and random testing (urine only or urine and blood) must have been arranged in advance of the start of the first day of competition.
+It is not a requirement that an Athlete who has broken a World Record is selected for testing.
+In the case where a World Record is broken at a Competition at which doping control has not been conducted in accordance with this Regulation 5.1.2, the World Record shall not be recognised.

 Medical